wds4/pretty-good/appDescriptions/curatedLists/v021Overview/calculationsOverview.md

 - ratings of users
 - control panel settings

-Calculations for each list are performed separately.
+## Basic principles

+- For each list like the list of *Nostr Clients*, there are in fact two associated lists: the list of items and the list of curators.
+- Average scores are calculated as *weighted* averages.
+- The weight for each rating is determined primarily by the *influence* of the rater.
+A rating by a user with zero trust is therefore given zero weight, i.e. it is ignored.
+- Each user has an influence score that is contextual, i.e. in the context of a specific list.
+- A user's influence score is used for both purposes: for picking list items and for picking list curators.

+## Script

+There is a script that runs continuously in the background, which iterates through the following steps:

 Step 1: calculate curator scores.

 Step 2: calculate item scores.

 Step 3: distribute items into accepted, rejected, and pending bins based on their scores

-## Basic principles

-- Average scores are calculated as *weighted* averages.
+You can adjust the various control panel settings and observe the changes in the web of trust in real time.

 ## Not yet implemented in the v0.2.1-alpha release: trust score hierarchy